 There are genealogical arguments to be made that Mary's maiden name was Gould, Hodge, Hamlyn or even Elliott.
-The word printed "prefence" on the Banns marriage register is an oldfashioned way of spelling the word "presence".
+The word printed "prefence" on the Banns marriage register is an old-fashioned way of spelling the word "presence".
 The letter "f" was often used instead of "s" in the middle of words at this time.
 So, in the prefence are two witnesses, as required on the register.
 The entry shows John's wife's maiden name as Elliott.
 She also signed the document as such.
 It was the normal practice for the bride to sign her maiden name on the register thus indicating an Elliott-to-Elliott marriage, a union of relatives that was not uncommon in the area at the time.
-The witness "Thos" Elliott could be John's brother.
+The witness "Thos" Elliott could be Mary's father or John's father.
+There is some research done in N Devon that links Mary to a Thomasin Elliott.
 The other witness, John Wade, I expect was the Parish Clerk as clerks signed as a witness on most of the marriages at this time.
 There are also arguments about both John and Mary's death dates that will be discussed later.
 As an aside, their first child, Mary, was born two months after the marriage as confirmed as per her baptism record and grave marker.
 Pregnant lower-class brides accounted for up to one third of marriages in the early 1800s as it was often the grooms desire to see if the bride could bear children before agreeing to marriage.